ChristianSi/lytspel/README.md

     compound or if one belongs to a prefix or suffix and the other to the base word, e.g. «toatelli, suuper'reejennel, un'nececeri» ‹totally, superregional, unnecessary›.
+  * Unstressed final /Iks/ traditionally written ‹ics› is treated as if it is a plural (and hence written «ics») even if the corresponding singular form (ending in /Ik/) is unknown or rarely used, e.g.
+    «astro'fisics, daia'netics» ‹astrophysics, dianetics›.
+This is for consistency with the many cases where «ics» /Iks/ indeed marks a plural or quasi-plural, e.g. «ilec'tronics» ‹electronics› from «ilec'tronic» ‹electronic›.
+  * For consistency with forms derived by appending «li» ‹ly› to words ending in «cl» ‹cal› (e.g. «practiclli» ‹practically› from «practicl» ‹practical›), all forms derived by appending ‹ally› (pronounced /@li:/ or /li:/) to words ending in «c« are written «clli», e.g. «baissiclli» ‹basically› from «baissic» ‹basic› «spe'cificlli» ‹specifically› from «spe'cific» ‹specific›.

 Irregular words: